Christopher Macino, VP, Private Banking, Waterford Bank, N.A.

 It’s that time of year again.
 Students are heading back to campus and for some this is their first time away from home.
 No matter how prepared they may think they are, campus life is sure to throw some educational and financial surprises their way.

 Finance and Fraud Pitfalls

-Obviously the bulk of college costs come from tuition, but factor in groceries, textbooks, transportation costs, etc. and you’re looking at thousands on top of those expected fees.
+Obviously the bulk of college costs come from tuition, but factoring in additional necessities such as groceries, textbooks, transportation costs, etc. you can expect your costs to be much more.
 If you have never been in charge of handling your day to day living expenses (thanks mom and dad!), a little preparation in the form of a budget or financial management tools on your phone can go a long way in helping to make sure you only have to worry about studying for your next exam – not how you’re going to afford dinner this week.

-Additionally, you or your student should take precaution being in a new atmosphere and in many cases shared spaces with dozens, if not hundreds of other students.
+Additionally, being in a new atmosphere and in many cases shared spaces with dozens, if not hundreds of other students will result in the need to take precautions to protect your identity.
 Living in a dorm where other students or strangers might easily access your room and belongings, certainly ups the need for vigilance.
 On top of that, research conducted by Javelin Strategy & Research found that it takes 18 to 24 year-olds nearly twice as long to detect fraud compared to other age groups, making them fraud victims for longer periods of time.